All I Want for Christmas Is You: North America

-On the US Rolling Stone 100, the song topped the charts during the week of December 12, 2019, becoming Carey's first number-one song on the chart, and fourteenth overall to reach the top of the chart.
+On the US Rolling Stone 100, the song topped the charts during the week of December 12, 2019, becoming Carey's first number 1 song on the chart.
 On the chart dated December 21, 2019, "All I Want for Christmas Is You" topped the Hot 100 for the first time with 45.6 million streams and 27,000 digital sales sold.
-It reached the top spot after 35 cumulative weeks on the chart, making it the slowest climb to the top spot in the chart's history, surpassing "Macarena (Bayside Boys Remix)" by Los del Río which reached number one in August 1996 after 33 weeks on the chart, and it would remain until Glass Animals' "Heat Waves" broke the record in 2022 when it topped the Hot 100 on its 59th week.
-Additionally, it broke the record for the longest trip to the number one position, reaching the spot 25 years after the song's original release.
-It was only the second time in the over six decades of the Hot 100's history that a Christmas song hit number one on the main chart and the first to do so since "The Chipmunk Song" in 1958.
-With "All I Want For Christmas Is You", Carey extended her record of having the most number-one songs for a solo artist on the Hot 100 with nineteen and Carey achieved a record-extending 80th week at number-one on the Hot 100.
-Although released in 1994, "All I Want for Christmas Is You" was the last number-one single of the 2010s decade, as well as the first number-one of the 2020s decade, spending a third week atop the Hot 100 chart dated January 4, 2020, and in doing so, Carey became the first artist in history to top the chart in four separate decades: 1990s, 2000s, 2010s and 2020s chart.
+It reached the top spot after thirty-five cumulative weeks on the chart, making it the slowest climb to the top spot in the chart's history, surpassing "Macarena (Bayside Boys Remix)" by Los del Río which reached number 1 in August 1996 after thirty-three weeks on the chart, and it would remain until Glass Animals' "Heat Waves" broke the record in 2022 when it topped the Hot 100 on its 59th week.
+Additionally, it broke the record for the longest trip to number 1, reaching the spot twenty-five years after the song's original release.
+It was only the second time in the over six decades of the Hot 100's history that a Christmas song hit number 1 on the main chart and the first to do so since "The Chipmunk Song" in 1958.
+With "All I Want For Christmas Is You", Carey extended her record of having the most number 1 songs for a solo artist on the Hot 100 with nineteen and Carey achieved a record-extending 80th week at number 1 on the Hot 100.
+Although released in 1994, "All I Want for Christmas Is You" was the last number 1 single of the 2010s decade, as well as the first number 1 of the 2020s decade, spending a third week atop the Hot 100 chart dated January 4, 2020, and in doing so, Carey became the first artist to top the chart in four separate decades: 1990s, 2000s, 2010s and 2020s chart.

-"All I Want for Christmas Is You" has returned to its peak at number-one every holiday season since.
+"All I Want for Christmas Is You" has returned to its peak at number 1 every holiday season since.
 In doing so, the song became the longest-running holiday chart-topper and the first song in the chart's history to reach the top spot in at least three separate chart runs.
-The only other song to reach number-one in two separate chart runs is Chubby Checker's "The Twist".
-With the song's success on the chart, Carey also earned her record-extending 90th week at number one.
+Because of its holiday theme, the song is also the first to fall completely off the Hot 100 chart the week following its final week at the top.
+The only other song to reach number 1 in two separate chart runs is Chubby Checker's "The Twist".
+With the song's success on the chart, Carey also earned her record-extending ninetieth week at number 1.